 As the IPPS notes, "chronic abdomino-pelvic pain can be a debilitating condition that can have significant consequences on an individual’s physical, mental, economic, and social well-being."

-To help raise even more awareness, we asked Dr. Alicia Jeffrey-Thomas, one of our wonderful pelvic floor physical therapists, to talk about pelvic pain and how pelvic floor PT can potentially help alleviate symptoms.
+To help raise even more awareness, we're discussing how pelvic floor PT can potentially help alleviate symptoms of pelvic pain.

 Define pelvic pain.
 What are the symptoms?